 When it comes to street food, Italian might not be the first kind of cuisine that comes to mind.
 However, the Italian culture is rife with a wide assortment of delicious street foods designed to tantalize your taste buds!

 The great thing about Italian food is that it tends to have a homely feel, and thankfully the street food is no different.
+Maybe even more so than eating in a restaurant.

 With this in mind, we are going to be taking a look at some of the tastiest street foods to have come from Italy that are sure to get your appetite rising!
 Let’s get started.